Spider-Man Psychology: Untangling Webs (Popular Culture Psychology)

 Spider-Man has been ranked among the best-selling superhero characters since the 1960s, often as the best-selling superhero of all time.
 Much of his popularity lies in his humanity and his status as the poster boy for neurotic superheroes.
 The blockbuster motion pictures have demonstrated that Spider-Man projects can succeed in a big way, but it also left audiences fired up with ideas about this superhero and desire for more Spidey.

-In Spider-Man Psychology: Untangling Webs, Travis Langley (author of the acclaimed Batman and Psychology and Stranger Things Psychology) is back with co-editor Alex Langley (The Geek Handbook series; 100 Greatest Graphic Novels) and their team of expert contributors to plumb the psychological depths of our favorite friendly neighborhood Spider-Man.
-Drawing examples from comic book stories, motion pictures (including the animated blockbuster Into the Spider-Verse), and a few well-known video games or TV cartoons, The Langley and team will examine topic's examples to help readers better understand real human nature.
+In Spider-Man Psychology: Untangling Webs, Travis Langley (author of the acclaimed Batman and Psychology) is back with co-editor Alex Langley and their team of expert contributors to plumb the psychological depths of our favorite friendly neighborhood Spider-Man.
+Drawing examples from comic book stories, motion pictures (including the animated blockbuster Into the Spider-Verse), and a few well-known video games or TV cartoons, Spider-Man Psychology uses these examples to help readers better understand real human nature.